 - Excessive weight loss

-The three above are the most common symptoms of pancreatic cancer, whereas the ones below are nonspecific to pancreatic cancer.
+The three above are the most common symptoms of pancreatic cancer.
+In contrast, the ones below are non-specific to pancreatic cancer.

 - Bowel changes